fuchuanpu/TFusion/README.md

 The detailed results can be found in `./log` and `./figure`.

 ## 0x3 Reference
-> "Only 1.0 ‰ Training Samples are Required for New Networks": Cross-Modality Feature Fusion for Malicious Traffic Detection, Anonymous authors, 2024.
+> "Training with Only 1.0 ‰ Samples: Malicious Traffic Detection via Cross-Modality Feature Fusion", Anonymous authors, 2025.